Vista API Concepts

 subscribers/{subscriber_code}/vista/ap/2/data/inv_batch_entries/cache/natural/{Co}/{Mth}/{BatchId}/{BatchSeq}

-Both of the following endpoints get an invoice batch entry object for the provided {ryvitId_value}, but use different paths to access this data:
+Both of the following endpoints function but are not recommended.
+They get an invoice batch entry object for the provided {ryvitId_value}, but use different paths to access this data:

 subscribers/{subscriber_code}/vista/ap/2/data/inv_batch_entries/cache/keyid/{ryvitId_value}